roknus/conan-vscode/README.md

 - **VS Code**: Version 1.101.0 or higher
 - **Python Extension (ms-python.python)**: Required for server functionality
-- **Conan**: Must be installed and available in your system PATH

 ## 🛠️ Installation

 1. Install the extension from the VS Code marketplace
 2. Ensure Python extension (ms-python.python) is installed
-3. Ensure Conan is installed on your system
-4. Open a workspace containing `conanfile.txt` or `conanfile.py`

 ## 🎯 Usage